OpenArabicPE/openarabicpe.github.io/_posts/2021-04-29-mapping-with-r.md

 ![Arabic periodicals in the Americas first published in the decade starting in 1914](/assets/maps/map-periodicals_Americas_1914-1923_basic.png)

 ### Accumulating time series

+The basic idea is a loop that generates a map for a fixed period but with a fixed onset but an incremented terminus.
+Hence, it runs in annual steps from `onset` until `terminus` and increases the `period` by 1 for each step in the function call.

 ```r
 # time series between onset and terminus showing annual growth